-History of Esports in Korea
+History of South Korea eSports

 The KeSPA (Korean Esports Association) was created in 2000 as the child organization of the Ministry of Culture, Sports and Tourism.
 It manages twenty-five of Korea’s major esports games.
 These include LoL, CS: GO, Starcraft II, and DOTA 2.